peterdsharpe/AeroSandbox/README.md

 There are many example cases you can try out in the /examples/ directory!
 Specifically, try running "/examples/vlm3_conventional.py".

 ### Usage
 AeroSandbox is designed to have extremely intuitive, high-level, and human-readable code.
+You (yes, you!) can probably learn to analyze a simple airplane and visualize airflow around it within 5 minutes of downloading AeroSandbox.
 For example, here is all the code that is needed to design a glider and analyze its aerodynamics in flight (found in "/examples/vlm3_conventional.py"):

 ```python
 from aerosandbox import *